LIVIAETS/boundary-loss/readme.md

 Usually takes a little bit more than a day per makefile.

 This perform in the following order:
-* Unpacking of the data
+* unpacking of the data;
-* Remove unwanted big files
+* remove unwanted big files;
-* Normalization and slicing of the data
+* normalization and slicing of the data;
-* Training with the different methods
+* training with the different methods;
-* Plotting of the metrics curves
+* plotting of the metrics curves;
-* Display of a report
+* display of a report;
-* Archiving of the results in an .tar.gz stored in the `archives` folder
+* archiving of the results in an .tar.gz stored in the `archives` folder.

-The main advantage of the makefile is that it will handle by itself the dependencies between the different parts.
+Make will handle by itself the dependencies between the different parts.
 For instance, once the data has been pre-processed, it won't do it another time, even if you delete the training results.
-It is also a good way to avoid overwriting existing results by relaunching the exp by accident.
+It is also a good way to avoid overwriting existing results by accident.

 Of course, parts can be launched separately :
 ```